minimuutti/minimuutti.github.io/en/treat-dispensers/_posts/2015-07-12-kong-satellite.md

   thumb:
 ---

+Kong Satellite has been one of the most difficult toys we have bought for Miki.

+This toy is manufactured only in one size as far as I know.

-With Kong Satellite I always use kibbles, because the toy doesn’t open for cleaning.
+I always use dry kibble with this toy because the toy doesn’t open for cleaning.

-This toy has been one of the hardest ones for Miki that we have bought for him.
-At first it took Miki about 15 minutes to get all the kibbles out, but nowadays it takes about 5 minutes.
+This toy has been one of the hardest ones for Miki when the toy was new.
+At first it took Miki about 15 minutes to get all the kibble out.
+There are obstacles inside the toy and in addition it's hard to turn around on the floor.

----
+Later on Miki learned how to manipulate the toy and nowadays it takes him just a couple of minutes.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AADmh2z8tCFuJhoYZbIGT6zfa/aktivointilelut/kongit/DSC34371-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAAYRq3c5g9NccjCkdq5G50Ka/aktivointilelut/kongit/DSC34371.jpg)